 By assuming that all supply Pads connected to a supply signal_name or bus_label are shorted together.
 This is done by specifying a unique terminal (of Terminal_type Pad_Rail) for all Pads that are connected to a specific signal_name on at least one Supply Pin.

-Pins may be terminals of the Interconnect model that connect directly to a PCB board or other type of system connection to an IBIS component.
+Pins may be terminals of the Interconnect Model that connect directly to a PCB board or other type of system connection to an IBIS component.
 Pins can be Signal Pins (Pin_I/O), or Supply Pins (Pin_Rail).
-An Interconnect model can connect supply pins in one of two ways:
+An Interconnect Model can connect supply pins in one of two ways:

 By specifying terminals for some or all of the Supply Pins.